Exclusive Offer: Enjoy Free CARA

 Continuing Bonds

-Self-Care During Grief: Practical Strategies
+Self-Care During Grief

-• Maintain a regular sleep schedule and prioritize rest
+• Keep a regular sleep schedule

 • Journal your thoughts and feelings

-• Connect with supportive friends and family
+• Lean on supportive friends and family

 • Join a grief support group